FINANCIAL AID POLICY

 The FAC reviews the resources available for financial aid for the following year.

-The financial aid file for each student, kept in the Student Services department, must comprise the following:
+The financial aid file for each student, must comprise the following:

-The latter two documents can be made available to funders and donors and lend support to any further financial aid allocations.
+The latter two documents can be made available to funders and donors and lend support to any further financial aid allocations, with approval by the student as laid out in the Financial Aid Application Form.

 A report will be provided bi-annually to Management which includes information about the allocation of financial aid.